Over 150 People Injured After Venomous Blue Bottle Jellyfish Attacks in Mumbai Beaches

 Loading...

-New Delhi: Over 150 people visiting the beaches in Mumbai were left in pain after scores of blue bottle jellyfish, also known as Portuguese man-of-war, attacked them, causing panic and fear among the people.
+New Delhi: Over 150 people visiting Mumbai beaches were injured after scores of blue bottle jellyfish, also known as Portuguese man-of-war, attacked them, causing panic and fear among the people.

-The Portuguese man-of-war is a venomous jellyfish that are generally seen during the mid-monsoon season.
-Its long tentacles enter the body of individuals and deliver a sting which is excruciatingly painful.
+The Portuguese man-of-war has long tentacles, which enter the body and deliver an excruciatingly painful sting.
+The venomous sting can kill fish, but not humans.

 Also Watch